 Pan Roasted Halibut with Wild Mushrooms and Cauliflower Risotto

 This is a dynamic dish full of texture, color, and flavor.
-The fresh herbs and sherry sauce add vibrancy, while the mushrooms, cauliflower and halibut provide depth comfort.
+The fresh herbs and sherry sauce add vibrancy, while the mushrooms, cauliflower and halibut provide depth.
 Best of all this dish is warm and creamy, while also remaining healthy.
-Enjoy it anytime of the year, and don’t forget to order the freshest halibut to make it from Maine Lobster Now.
+Enjoy it any time of the year, and don’t forget to order the freshest halibut to make it from Maine Lobster Now.

 Recipe created by Vanessa Seder for Maine Lobster Now for Maine Lobster Now®

 1. Preheat the oven to 425°F. Pulse the cauliflower in a food processor in batches until it resembles small grains of rice (about 20 pulses per batch).
 Transfer the riced cauliflower to a large bowl.
 Set aside.